FRAME POP directive to inform the assembler

 You do not have to do this after the last instruction in a function.

-There are three alternative syntaxes for
+There are the following alternative syntaxes for

 is a list of registers restored to the values they had on entry to the function.
 There must be at least one register in the list.